pitkley/aws-search-extension/README.md

     2. Enable automatic index updates.

-        You can enable automatic updates within the extension settings dialog, which youcan open by clicking on the AWS search extension icon in your browsers extension menu:
+        You can enable automatic updates within the extension settings dialog, which you can open by clicking on the AWS search extension icon in your browsers extension menu:

         ![Settings dialog for AWS search extension](docs/aes-settings.png)

-        Within the dialog you can also configure how often the extension should update the indices, the default is every 86400 seconds (i.e. 1 day).
+        Within the dialog you can also configure how often the extension should update the indices, the default for which is set to 86400 seconds (i.e. 1 day).
+        A one day interval is a sane default you shouldn't have to reduce since the index-sources are usually updated at most once per day.
+        (You can't set the update-interval lower than 1 hour.)

 * *What requests are being made for manual or automatic index updates?*